expressots/expresso-site-doc/docs/hello.md

 ## Navigating the Documentation

 This documentation is organized into distinct sections, each focusing on a specific aspect of ExpressoTS.
-Utilize the sidebar on the left to navigate through the content:
+Use the sidebar on the left to navigate through the content:

 -   **Overview**: Provides general information about ExpressoTS, including project resources, concepts, objectives, and initial setup instructions.
 -   **Code By Example**: Offers practical examples to demonstrate the application of ExpressoTS resources.